Osmotherley, North Yorkshire: Geography

 The village is on the edge of the North York Moors, the largest area of upland moorland in Great Britain.

 Cod Beck Reservoir to the north is named after Cod Beck, a tributary of the River Swale.
 The beck derives its name from the Celtic word 'Coed', meaning wood.
 Just before Cod Beck reaches the reservoir is a picturesque location called Sheepwash.

 Osmotherley is close to the western end of the Lyke Wake Walk.
 The official starting point is at the stone marker at the edge of the moors above the village.

-About 1½ miles from Osmotherley near the A19 is Mount Grace Priory.
-Its ruins are at the foot of a steep wooded hill with a footpath leading into the village.
-The Carthusian religious house was founded around 1396.

 In popular culture

 Osmotherley is the setting of some of the final chapters of the novel Brother in the Land by Robert Swindells.
 In the novel, many towns and cities are hit by individually programmed nuclear missiles but because of Osmotherley's small size the village is spared.